inmation/inmation-api-docs/webapi/readrawhistoricaldata.md

 # Read Raw Historical Data

-- Can return Historiacal data points or a query strategy.
+- Can return Historical data points or a query strategy.

 - Returns by default a query strategy when the total number of data points exceeds three million.